cshim31/Java-Project---Visual-Sound-Game/README.md

     cmake ..
     cmake --build . [--config Release]

-## Features
+## System
 ### What does a checkmark mean?

 </p>When an item is checkmarked, it means the implementation is complete.
-Uncheckmarked means implementation is in bug or planned in future.
+Uncheckmarked means implementation is planned in future.

+#### Features
  - [x] Flexible screen switching
  - [x] Beat combo and score feature
  - [x] Optimized beat tapping judgement
  - [x] Refine game screen and components
+ - [ ] Player Health

+#### Bugs
  - [ ] Bug: Beat node disappearing when key is pressed early before node hits keypad
  - [ ] Bug: Music playing bad quality at special case